PGA players show support for Tiger Woods by wearing his iconic red and black in final round

 McIlroy was said to have been wearing red and black together for the first time in his career, as he began a final-round pairing with Reed.

-“We’re very lucky that he’s still here,” McIlroy had said of Woods on Wednesday (via golf.com).
+“We’re very lucky that he’s still here,” McIlroy said of Woods on Wednesday (via golf.com).
 “I feel like we should pay tribute to him every day for being on the PGA Tour and what he’s done for golf.”

-Others competing in Woods’s Sunday colors at the Workday Championship included Tony Finau, Jason Day, Tommy Fleetwood, Cameron Champ, Scottie Scheffler, Min Woo Lee and Sebastian Munoz.
+Others competing in Woods’s Sunday colors at the Workday Championship included Tony Finau, Jason Day, Tommy Fleetwood, Cameron Champ, Scottie Scheffler, Min Woo Lee and Sebastian Muñoz.
 A few players, including Bryson DeChambeau, Jason Day and Matt Kuchar, per reports, played a Bridgestone ball with “Tiger” stamped on it.

 Adding a red shirt to his traditionally black ensemble Sunday was Phil Mickelson, a longtime friendly rival of Woods who was playing in a Champions Tour event in Tucson.

-Annika Sorenstam, making an appearance on the LPGA Tour for the first time in more than 12 years, also wore red and black Sunday, as did Angel Yin, who was playing in the final group at the Gainbridge LPGA.
+Annika Sorenstam, appearing on the LPGA Tour for the first time in more than 12 years, also wore red and black Sunday, as did Angel Yin, who was playing in the final group at the Gainbridge LPGA.
 At the PGA Tour’s other event this weekend, the Puerto Rico Open, members of the grounds crew wore versions of Woods’s outfit.

-Thomas, one of Woods’s closest friends on the Tour, was emotional Tuesday while speaking with reporters in Bradenton after the initial news on Woods emerged.
+Thomas, one of Woods’s closest friends on the tour, was emotional Tuesday while speaking with reporters in Bradenton after the initial news on Woods emerged.

 “I’m sick to my stomach,” Thomas said then.
 “You know, it hurts to see one of my closest friends get in an accident.
 Man, I just hope he’s all right.
 Just worry for his kids, you know.
 I’m sure they’re struggling.”